Table of Contents

-What is the Muscular system?
+What is the Muscular System?

-There are three kinds of muscle tissues namely cardiac, visceral and skeletal.
+There are three kinds of muscle tissues, namely cardiac, visceral and skeletal.

 The cardiac muscle cells are straight which reveals that they seem to have dark and light stripes when seen under a microscope.
-The protein fibers arrangement within the cells is responsible for these dark and light stripes.
+The protein fibres arrangement within the cells is responsible for these dark and light stripes.